 - Canine Distemper – This is a very worrying disease, and the fact that it leads to hyperkeratosis in the nose and paw pads is the main reason that people have often worried that a dry nose equals a sick dog.
 Canine Distemper is a similar condition to Rabies in that it causes a complete shutdown of all a dog’s major organs and faculties, and it’s highly contagious.
 Unfortunately, there is no cure for Canine Distemper, but the symptoms can be managed and a dog made as comfortable as possible for their remaining days.
 Avoid an infection in the first place by seeking a vaccination.
 However, treatments are readily available and can spare a lot of heartbreak for both pet and owner.

-- Alabama Rot – Arguably the most terrifying disease that could infect any disease, examples of Alabama Rot are thankfully rare in the USA today – although a recent outbreak has swept the United Kingdom.
+- Alabama Rot – Arguably the most terrifying disease that could infect any dog; instances of Alabama Rot are thankfully rare today in the United States – although a recent outbreak has swept the United Kingdom.
 Alabama Rot, or to use its official name Idiopathic Cutaneous and Renal Glomerular Vasculopathy (CRGV) is caused by infection found in muddy conditions.
 The result will be hardening and cracking of the paws and nose, which will quickly turn into ulcers and lead to failure of the internal organs – it’s a fast but painful demise for a dog, and one that should be avoided at all costs.
 If you must walk your dog through muddy conditions, always wash their paws and nose as soon as you get them home.

 Nose Fungus on Dogs

 As well as the medical conditions discussed above, it’s possible that your dog has been subjected to a fungal infection.
 Many of these will lead to a dry, cracked nose – as well as a variety of other unpleasant side effects for your canine companion.
 Here are some of the most common fungal infections that plague dogs, and what you can do to rectify them.